machinekoder/pickit-docs/docs/quick-start/your-first-detection.rst

 -  Make sure that the Pickit camera is mounted 700mm above a flat work space.
 The work space is now seen in the 2D viewer on the Pickit user interface.
--  In the Pickit user interface press Stop Robot Mode.
+-  In the Pickit user interface press Disable Robot Mode.
--  In the Configuration tab under create a new setup and/or product fill in 'Test\_Pickit' twice and press Create.
+-  Create a new setup: in the Setup tab, on top, click + New and name the new setup file 'Test\_Pickit'.
+Press Continue.
 -  Place the three workspace markers, according the indicated arrows, inside the field of view of the camera.
--  Go to the Region of Interest > ROI Box filter and press Use Markers.
+-  Go to the Build ROI box section and press Around QR markers.
+This button is only enabled if all three region-of-interest amrkers are visible.
-   Wait till the blue box is updated.
+   Wait until the blue box is updated.
--  Set following values for Zmin and Zmax: 10mm and 150mm.
+-  In section Fine-tune ROI box, set Z min to 10mm and Z max to 150mm.
--  Press the Save button.
+-  Press the Save button on top of the Setup tab.

 .. image:: /assets/images/First-steps/Empty-roi.png

--  In the Detection tab select Pickit Teach.
+-  Create a new product: in the Product tab, on top, click + New and name the new product file 'Test\_Pickit'.
+Press continue.
+-  Make sure that Pickit Teach is selected.
 -  Now place a soda can on his side in the middle of the marks.
--  Under define your model(s) press Add a model.
+-  Under section Define your models press Add a model.
 Now the model view is opened and a point cloud of the soda can is shown.
+-  Press the Save button on top of the Detection tab.

 .. image:: /assets/images/First-steps/Model-soda-can.png